-This summer corn, zucchini and goat cheese pasta is perfect for a simple and easy meal – no hot oven required!
+This Creamy Corn Pasta with Basil uses summer corn, zucchini and goat cheese for a simple and easy meal – no hot oven required!
 Fresh basil, creamy goat cheese, zucchini squash and sweet summer corn are combined for a light, creamy pasta that won’t make you feel weighed down.

 This recipe was developed out of my need to 1. not turn on the oven and 2. use up a ton of vegetables in my fridge.
 Like any good food blogger, I bring TWO bags to every farmers market and get overly zealous about everything that’s offered.
 I have no idea how to cook okra, but I’ll gladly buy two bags from any vendor who smiles at me.
 It really doesn’t even have to be a full smile…I’m a total sucker.